About Us Solutions Business Type Contacts Support

 • Unified commerce businesses - Retailers applying the unified commerce model can implement CoF to collect payment data via one platform to simplify the checkout process across all channels they are using.

-These are just some examples of where card-on-file transactions can be implemented.
-As the popularity of digital commerce continues to increase, CoF becomes a standard practice at more and more establishments and gradually transforms into an essential feature of the shopping experience that consumers expect to be offered.
+Those are just some examples of where card-on-file transactions can be implemented.
+As the popularity of online shopping continues to increase, CoF becomes a standard practice at more and more establishments and gradually transforms into an essential feature of the shopping experience that consumers expect to be offered.

 Is Card-on-File Worth Implementing?